bmurali1994/bmurali1994.github.io/index.md

 permalink: /
 ---

+I will be joining Google as a full-time Software Engineer starting June.

-I'm a second year graduate student majoring in Computer Science and speciailizing in Machine Learning at Georgia Tech.
-I completed my Bachelors in Computer Science and Engineering from IIT Guwahati.
+I graduated with a Masters degree in Computer Science (specialization in Machine Learning) from Georgia Tech where I was advised by [Prof. Jacob Eisenstein](https://www.cc.gatech.edu/~jeisenst/).
+During this period, I worked on machine learning models for part-of-speech tagging on social media and discourse relation classification.
+I completed my Bachelors in Computer Science from IIT Guwahati.

 I am broadly interested in the fields of Machine Learning, Deep Learning and their applications in Natural Language Processing and Computer Vision.
-My research is advised by [Prof. Jacob Eisenstein](https://www.cc.gatech.edu/~jeisenst/) and I currently work on building structure aware Neural Models for Natural Language Understanding.
+I am currently exploring structured prediction models for natural language.

 You can reach me at:  b1994murali [at] gmail [dot] com.